ersel/ersel.github.io/posts/ai-essay-p2.md

 # The race between humans and technology: can we outcompete technology and turn it into our advantage once again?

-> This is the second of three essays about the outlook of economy,  job market with respect to the developments in the fields of automation, robotics and artificial intelligence.
+> This is the second one of three essays in the fields of automation, robotics and artificial intelligence.
 Second essay focuses on the impact of technological innovation on the job market and economy.
 [Click here](http://erselaker.com/blog/artificial-intelligence-essay-part1.html) to read the first essay about the development and outlook of artificial intelligence field.